mishe-schemmann/thingforward-io-site/source/blog/2016-11-22-getting-started-with-platformio-and-esp8266.html.markdown

 ## Custom libraries

-Now what to do if a library is not supported by PlatformIO?
+What can you do if a library is not supported by PlatformIO?
 The project skeleton includes a `lib/` directory, where custom library code can be placed.
-A bit of customization is necessary, which is not really intuitive, but documented.
+A bit of customisation is necessary, which is not overly intuitive, but well documented.

-For my sample project, i use parts of Seeedstudio's Grove Kit, and a 4 digit display.
-There is code for it on [Github](https://github.com/Seeed-Studio/Grove_4Digital_Display), so i'm going to clone this to an extra directory:
+For my sample project, I use parts of Seeedstudio's Grove Kit, and a 4-digit display.
+There is code for it on [Github](https://github.com/Seeed-Studio/Grove_4Digital_Display), so I'm going to clone this to an extra directory:

 ```bash
 $ mkdir vendor